mihaiconstantin/webskel/README.md

     - subscription component with email validation and cancellation
     - add browsers checks and middleware to detect IE version and insert polyfill scripts (*low priority*)
     - &#x2705; ~~add bouncing arrow to indicate scrolling on the carousel section~~
+    - change the color of a section from the admin panel
 2. Fixes:
     - related to smooth scrolling: page *jumps* when clicking on a menu link that is already scrolled into viewport
     - related to blog cards: change from column-wise card order to row-wise